Travelling to Europe doesn’t have to be expensive!

 As cheesy as it sounds, I always thought I’d visit Santorini years down the road; maybe on a honeymoon.
 What could be more romantic than watching the sunset over Santorini’s famous caldera view?

-The thing is, budget traveling isn’t about scrimping on experiences.
+The thing is, budget travelling isn’t about scrimping on experiences.
 It’s really about prioritising what experiences you’re after.

-Saving on the 5-star accommodation but signing up for a rock climbing or kayaking expedition; skipping on that expensive meal in the restaurant with a view of the caldera and instead, watching the sunset from the top of a hill with our own beers and gyros wraps…
+Saving on the five-star accommodation but signing up for a rock climbing or kayaking expedition.
+Skipping on that expensive meal in the restaurant with a view of the caldera and instead, watching the sunset from the top of a hill with our own beers and gyros wraps…

 *Look out for the suggested route at the top of each day for the highlights!